pacifics/PassDao/README.md

 - Approve a proposal: share holders can vote for or against a proposal during a board meeting which can last from two to eight weeks (can be updated by voting).
 If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

-Notes :

-- If the work of a contractor allows the development of our project, it should increase the value of Pass reputation tokens which belongs to the Community.
-In this case, there is no need for shareholders to report any revenue from the contractor.

-- Rewards to the contractors are done with ethers and step by step for each contractor.
-Each new step starts with a new contractor proposal which includes a report about the result of the last proposal.

 =

 ## The Account Manager Smart Contract